benedikt/tempo/README.md

 ### Partials

 It's possible to customize the way Tempo looks up the partials.
-By default it uses the `Tempo::SimplePartialContext` which requires you to manually register each partial.
+By default it uses the `Tempo::PartialContext` which requires you to manually register each partial.
 Tempo provides a `Tempo::FilePartialContext` which looks up the templates in the given directory on the file system.

 ```ruby